What is coaching?

 My work is grounded in contextual behavioral science and choice theory.
 My coaching approach is pragmatic and evidence-based.

 To summarize those ideas, our thoughts, emotions, and behaviors are instruments that serve a purpose and contribute to our outcomes.
 We can create positive outcomes from the inside out through self-insight, practical strategies, and consistent, meaningful, targeted action.
 I coach to promote clients’ rationality, agency, and attention to knowledge and skills development relevant to their goals.

-- Life, college, or career direction
+- Life, college, or career direction that fits

 - Enhancing motivation, performance, and engagement in school or work